kristenvaccaro/human-ai/FAQ-sp2021.md

 ### If my EASy application is approved, am I guaranteed a spot in the class?

 No. Again, according to the department:
 > An EASy approval does NOT guarantee a spot in the course.

 The caps for courses are handled in the registration system (not EASy).
 Seats are available on a first come first serve basis, as space permits.
 Once seats are filled, you can waitlist the course after your 2nd pass enrollment window opens.

 ### Will this course be offered again?

 Yes, this course is likely to be offered every year.

 ### Are there requirements for synchronous participation?

-Yes, this course will be offered in person and synchronous participation is expected.
+I strongly encourage you to attend the synchronous sessions to get the most out of the class.
+Since this course will be offered in the future, you may prefer to wait until future quarters to take it.
+That said, due to COVID-19 for the Spring 2021 offering all lecture/discussion classes (Mondays and Wednesdays) will be recorded and made available on Canvas.
+For the final project, you can either: find a group that is willing to meet outside of the Friday design studios (and/or coordinate asynchronous contributions) or choose the alternate (writing) activity.